javascript-tutorial/en.javascript.info/1-js/05-data-types/07-map-set-weakmap-weakset/article.md

 weakMap.set(obj, "ok"); // works fine (object key)

 *!*
-weakMap.set("test", "Whoops"); // Error, because "test" is a primitive */!*
+// can't use a string as the key weakMap.set("test", "Whoops"); // Error, because "test" is not an object */!*
 ```